jenca-adam/awiki/pages/tqc/page.md

          Various adaptive and parallel strategies for quantum channel discrimination are compared in the asymptotic regime: parallel strategies with or without quantum memory, adaptive strategies with only classical feed-forward with or without entangled inputs or general sequential strategies.
 There seem to be two main results:

-         - it is shown that the non adaptive  vs. adaptive separation in the well known example of Harrow et al. is present also in the symmetric asymptotic setting, thus completing the previously obtained non-asymptotic and asymetric results
+         - it is shown that the non adaptive  vs. adaptive separation in the well known example of Harrow et al. is present also in the symmetric asymptotic setting, thus completing the previously obtained non-asymptotic and asymmetric results
-         - in the case of classical-quantum channels, it is proved that the adaptive strategies bring no advantage in both symmetric and asymetric settings.
+         - in the case of classical-quantum channels, it is proved that the adaptive strategies bring no advantage in both symmetric and asymmetric settings.
 This is done by relating to the problem of classical channel discrimination.

          The previous result is applied to show that adaptive strategies with only classical feed-forward and product inputs do not offer any advantage in the asymptotic settings.
 As an application, the discrimination power of quantum channels is investigated.